 The Crime Lab partners with civic and community leaders to design, test, and scale promising programs and policies to reduce crime and violence.
-If you have any questions regarding our recent announcement, please reach out to email@example.com.
-If you have a media inquiry, please reach out to Julia Quinn: firstname.lastname@example.org
+If you have a media inquiry, please reach out to Julia Quinn: email@example.com

 Around the globe, roughly 500,000 people are murdered every year.
 Millions more are the victims of other crimes.
 Crime, particularly violent crime, is very regressive in its impact, often concentrated in a society’s most economically marginalized and racially segregated communities.
 Reducing crime and the social harms associated with the criminal justice system is critical to the long-term vitality and economic health of cities.